zig-gamedev/zig-gamedev/README.md

 ### [tracy](libs/common/tracy.zig)

-This is a simple libarary that lets you mark named events on the CPU timeline.
-Those events can be then anaylzed in [Tracy](https://github.com/wolfpld/tracy) profiler.
+This is a simple libarary that lets you mark named events (zones) on the CPU timeline.
+Zones can be then anaylzed in [Tracy](https://github.com/wolfpld/tracy) profiler.
 Following operation are supported:

 * zone, zoneN, zoneNC
 * frameMark, frameMarkNamed